gnarlyquack/dr-strangetest/README.txt

     are formatted using PHP's var_export() function, but composite data types (arrays and objects) are formatted a bit more concisely.

+    Note that $variable is received as a reference in order to detect a recursive value.

 Skipping Tests
 ==============

-Skipping a test may be useful if the test is incapable of being run, such as if a certain extension isn't loaded or a particular version requirement isn't met.
 Tests can be skipped by calling the following function:

 easytest\skip(string $reason)
     Immediately stops execution of a test without failing it. $reason is required to explain why the test is being skipped.

+Skipping a test may be useful if the test is incapable of being run, such as if a certain extension isn't loaded or a particular version requirement isn't met.
+Typically you should make these checks at the beginning of a test and only continue if the necessary requirements are met.

 skip() may be used in test functions to skip individual tests and in fixture setup functions (described later) to skip an entire object, file, or directory